ddbj/www/_faq/en/sftp-e.md

 When these are correct, because we do not support technical details regarding use of third-party softwares, please refer to websites of softwares or confirm your system administrators whether ssh, port 22 (DRA/GEA/DDBJ/MetaboBank) and 443 (JGA), is allowed or not.

+### Check if communication is allowed in the user environment {#allow}

+As requested, the DDBJ Center will investigate access logs to ftp-private.ddbj.nig.ac.jp.
+If there is no record in the access logs, it is possible that communication is not allowed in the user's environment.
+On April 10, 2025, the IP address of ftp-private.ddbj.nig.ac.jp was changed from 133.39.224.111 to 133.39.233.40.
+Due to this change, communication that was previously allowed in the user environment may now be blocked.
+Please ask your network administrator to confirm whether communication to 133.39.233.40 on port 22 is allowed.

+### Check if the user home directory has been created {#home}

+If you see the following error message, it is possible that the user home directory has not been created on `ftp-private.ddbj.nig.ac.jp` for DDBJ accounts newly created after April 10, 2025.
+The DDBJ Center will create the user home directory on your behalf, so please [contact us](/contact-ddbj-e.html) with your account name.

 #### UNPROTECTED PRIVATE KEY FILE WARNING {#unprotected}

 If the private key access permission is too open, following error may be shown.